 <!-- END TRIGGER -->

-The last step we need to take is the creation of the building for our Citrus Tea Dryer.
-For this tutorial we are not going to create a new building, but change some textures of and existing building.
+The last step we need to take is the creation of the building for our Toy Maker.
+For this tutorial we are not going to create a new building, but change some textures of an existing building.

 <Object>